margaretmf/margaretmf.github.io/blog.md

 <br>

 ### Understanding Social Networks (written on 1/2/2018)
 Psychologists, sociologists, and anthropologists are some of the first to study a branch of “mathematical” social science to understand social structures through [social network analysis]( http://moreno.ss.uci.edu/91.pdf).
-Since the early days, computational networks have been developed.
-Facebook, a social media site that many people in my generation (generation y) grew up using, is a notorious example of a social network whose data representing the network is stored in a graph database, a database for data structures with nodes, properties of nodes, and relationships between nodes, is used in algorithms.
-An example of data from the Facebook workplace social network might include the following the data:
+Since the early days, computational networks have been advanced.
+Facebook, a social media site that many people in my generation (generation y) grew up using, is a notorious example of a computational social network whose data representing the network is stored in a graph database, a database for data structures with nodes, properties of nodes, and relationships between nodes.
+An example of data from the Facebook workplace social network might include the following data:

 <img class="picture" src="social_network_data.jpg">